Hi, nice to meet you!

 Welcome to Steamy Kitchen!
 I started this food blog nearly 8 years ago (wow, I feel old!)
-It’s now grown to become our family business, with Scott as the web developer (a.k.a. the “dot-com” of the business) and the Andrew and Nathan as the official taste-testers and reluctant dish-washers.
+It’s now grown to become our family business, with my husband, Scott, as the web developer (a.k.a. the “dot-com” of the business) and the kids, Andrew and Nathan, as the official taste-testers and reluctant dish-washers.

 We feel so fortunate to be able to share our little slice of life with you.
-Our home is on a 5-acre plot that we share with 3 rescue dogs, 4 ducks, 8 laying hens, 7 baby chicks and over 100 koi fish that power our aquaponics garden.
+Our home is on a 5-acre plot that we share with 3 rescue dogs, 4 ducks, 8 laying hens, 7 baby chicks and 35 giant koi fish that power our aquaponics garden.

 Scott is the gardening guru, experimenting with growing microgreens, aquaponics, hydroponics and raised bed gardening.
 But his real specialty is personal development and public speaking, having been a Lead Trainer for Tony Robbins for over 7 years!

 The boys love being part of this family business.
 Our “Board of Directors” meeting is at the dinner table.
 They get equal say in business ideas and decisions (though sometimes Scott and I pull an “Executive Veto.”)

 Andrew and Nathan are First Degree Black Belts in A.T.A.
 Taekwondo (they started when they were 3 1/2 years old and it took them 5 years each to get their Black Belts!)
 Scott is a Second Degree Black Belt.
 The boys inspired Daddy to join and do martial arts with them!